alanmitchell/bmon/docs/source/how-to-install-BMON-locally.rst

 | If you are unable to access the site through your web browser you can test by entering
 | ``sudo uwsgi --http SERVERIP OR URL:8080 --home /home/cchrc/Env/bmon --chdir /home/cchrc/bmon -w bmon.wsgi``
 and visiting the URL.
+| reviewing the nginx error log may also help troubleshoot ``sudo tail -30 /var/log/nginx/error.log`` If you see messages about /run/uwsgi/bmon.sock failed (2: No such file or directory) while connecting to upstream it usually means you need to rerun the permission settings for the /run/uwsgi folder.

 .. note:: change the IP address in the line above with either your server's ip address or URL specified in your configuration